deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 ## Exit Window

-No "Medium" or "High" risk permissions are found in the protocol that require protection with an Exit Window, but parameters such as protocol fees can be changed by the DAO.
-Note that the permissions controlled by the DAO are protected with a 1-week on-chain voting window and 2 to 30 days Exit Window for approved updates.
+No _Medium_ or _High_ risk permissions are found in the protocol that require protection with an _Exit Window_, but parameters such as protocol fees can be changed by the DAO.
+Note that the permissions controlled by the DAO are protected with a 1-week on-chain voting window and 2 to 30 days _Exit Window_ for approved updates.

 > Exit score: Low